TheAwiteb/forgejo-guardian/README.md

 banning the user and the other for ignoring the request, and the bot will listen to the reactions and act accordingly.

-The matrix bot needs a database to store the event id of the alert (suspicous user or ban request) and the user username, so when the admin react to the message, the bot can get the event id and the username and act accordingly.
-If the reaction is ignore, the bot will remove the event id from the database.

 ##### Commands

 - `!ping`: To check if the bot is alive, the bot will reply with `Pong!`

 > [!NOTE]
 > You have to invite the bot to the room before running the guardian

+### Database

+The guardian uses a database to store the ignored users and Matrix events, the default path is `/app/db.redb`, but you can specify a different one in the configuration file.
+The database file extension should be `.redb`.

 ### Ban action